Toronto is known for its distinctive, vibrant neighbourhoods and unique multicultural profile.

 Every area of town has its own personality and vibe.
 With so much to see, planning your visit can be a daunting task.
 This quick guide to Toronto’s neighbourhoods will help.

 This stylish design district in the heart of downtown draws in millions of visitors per year, and for good reason.
 It’s been voted one of the world’s coolest neighbourhoods by Vogue magazine, and the incredible variety of trendy designer boutiques and one-of-a-kind vintage stores will show you why.
-Graffiti Ally and historic Trinity Bellwoods Park are can’t-misses, as is a stop by nearby Nadège on the south-east corner of the park for some out-of-this-world pastries.
+Graffiti Alley and historic Trinity Bellwoods Park are can’t-misses, as is a stop by nearby Nadège on the south-east corner of the park for some out-of-this-world pastries.
 When you’re ready to move on, hop on the iconic 501 streetcar, which crosses the city from east to west and is the inspiration for some of Toronto’s most delicious craft ciders.

 One of the must-visit areas of Toronto, the Distillery is a piece of the city’s industrial history as well as the site of its much-loved Christmas market.
 The stunning architecture of the district, with soaring ceilings and raw brick walls is the perfect backdrop for its best-in-class creative businesses.
 And it’s one of Toronto’s best destinations for dining.